What types of assistance are used?

 ● Assistance often starts with a family member being the "Caregiver".

-BTW - we know family spend an average of 20 hours a week and the impact on them is emotional, physical, and financial!
+BTW - Family caregivers spend an average of 20 hours a week and the impact on them is emotional, physical, and financial!

 ● When the need for support increases the family may decide to hire a — Homemaker!
 They provide non medical support and can prepare meals.

-● When the level of support increase to needing "hands on" assistance a — Home Health Aide can be hired.
+● When the level of support increases to needing "hands on" assistance a — Home Health Aide can be hired.

-● When the complexity of support increases an LPN [like in the picture ] or an RN may come to your home.
+● When the complexity of the needed assistance increases, such as for some medical support, an LPN [like in the picture ] or an RN may come to your home.

-● Each person's situation is different so the amount needed varies!
-Assistance can be ja few hours every couple days, say to help the family member, or up to around the clock.
+● Each person's situation is different so the amount and frequency needed varies!
+Assistance can be just a few hours every couple days, say to help the family member, or up to around the clock.

-Note: Receiving services at home responds to a person's desire — to age in place.
+Note: Receiving services at home responds to the desire of many people — to age in place.

 ● A American Association of Long Term Care Insurance study of new long term care claims found 52% started with Home services.